mriddle/mriddle/posts/2011_06_03_10_neat_Ruby_one_liners.md

-Marcus Kazmierczak came up with a list of 10 one-liner examples that are meant to showcase "Scala’s expressiveness":http://solog.co/47/10-scala-one-liners-to-impress-your-friends/ .
-A "CoffeeScript version":http://ricardo.cc/2011/06/02/10-CoffeeScript-One-Liners-to-Impress-Your-Friends.html quickly emerged, and now a "Ruby one":http://programmingzen.com/2011/06/02/10-ruby-one-liners-to-impress-your-friends/
+Marcus Kazmierczak came up with a list of 10 one-liner examples that are meant to showcase [Scala’s expressiveness](http://solog.co/47/10-scala-one-liners-to-impress-your-friends/) .
+A [CoffeeScript version]http://ricardo.cc/2011/06/02/10-CoffeeScript-One-Liners-to-Impress-Your-Friends.html) quickly emerged, and now a [Ruby one](http://programmingzen.com/2011/06/02/10-ruby-one-liners-to-impress-your-friends/)

 <b>Multiply each item in a list by 2</b>